keptn/tutorials/site/tutorials/keptn-multistage-qualitygates-08.md

 summary: Multistage deployment with Quality Gates using Prometheus
 id: keptn-multistage-qualitygates-08
-categories: Prometheus,aks,eks,gke,openshift,pks,minikube,full-tour,quality-gates,automated-operations
+categories: Prometheus,aks,eks,gke,openshift,minikube,full-tour,quality-gates
 tags: keptn08x
 status: Published
 authors: Gabriel Tanner
 Feedback Link: https://github.com/keptn/tutorials/tree/master/site/tutorials

-# Multistage deployment with Quality Gates using Prometheus
+# Multi-stage delivery with Quality Gates using Prometheus and Podtato-head application

 ## Welcome
 Duration: 2:00

-In this tutorial we'll set up a demo application which will feature different Prometheus metrics and deploy the application using multistage delivery.
-We will then use Keptn quality gates to evaluate the resilience of the application based on SLO-driven quality gates.
+In this tutorial we'll set up the Podtato-head demo application which will feature different Prometheus metrics and deploy the application using multistage delivery.
+We will then use Keptn quality gates to evaluate the quality of the application based on SLO-driven quality gates.

 ### What we will cover